-The Turkish government has implemented a host of reforms in order to accelerate investments and to open up aditional business fields in the agricultural industry.
+The Turkish government has implemented a host of reforms in order to accelerate investments and open up additional business fields in the agricultural industry.
 450 thousand hectares have been developed between 1961 to 2002, in addition to 5 million and 600 thousand hectares in the period of 2003 to 2017, with the intention to reclaim 9.7 million hectares from 2018 to 2023.
 The government supports investors with up to 50% of the total investment expenses, which include the value of agricultural land, and there is also an additional 10% for the facility's waste management system.
 Additionally, the state has also allocated an amount of 14.8 billion Turkish liras for these programs.

 3. Infrastructure Investments in Turkey

-Despite the pandemic, Turkey's transportation and infrastructure investments from March to October totaled at $5.7 billion.
-A focus to consolidate and expand conventional methods of transportation across and through the Bosporus for road traffic heading towards the Aegean and Central Anatolia, Adana-Konya axis, and the Western Mediterranean Regions through Europe and Thrace.
+Despite the pandemic, Turkey's transportation and infrastructure investments from March to October totaled $5.7 billion.
+A focus is to consolidate and expand conventional methods of transportation across and through the Bosporus for road traffic heading towards the Aegean and Central Anatolia, the Adana-Konya axis, and the Western Mediterranean Regions through Europe and Thrace.
 Additionally, social, and economic progress will be accelerated in Thrace and the Western Anatolia Region, where organizations related to important service, industry, and tourism sectors are densely located and have a significant population.
 By connecting the Gebze-İzmir highway around Balıkesir, the distance between tourism centers such as İzmir, Aydın, and Antalya with European countries will be reduced, to achieve further development in the tourism sector.